Last updated on June 2, 2026

 Pass Bundle vs. Play Bundle vs. Pack Bundle

-The Pass bundle came with the set mastery plus some cosmetics.
-While we’ve seen the Pack and Play bundles in previous sets, ONE was the first time we were offered a Pass bundle.
-It was split out from old Pack bundles that offered both a collection of packs and the Set Mastery, and helped you shop the Mastery Emporium.
+The Pass bundle comes with the set mastery plus Arena packs and cosmetics.
+While we’ve seen the Pack and Play bundles in previous sets, ONE was the first time we were offered a Pass bundle, and MSH is the first since Avatar: The Last Airbender.
+The Pass is the best way to shop the Mastery Emporium.
 The Pack bundle offers, well, packs (go figure), and the Play bundle comes with Limited Play tokens and Play-In points.

 Why Do They Exist?

 They exist because Arena's preorder bundles make money for WotC.
 The “why” of Wizards often, unoriginally, comes down to their bottom line.
-It's possible the Pass bundles weren't selling well and that's why the bundle is no longer available.
+The Pass bundle offers plenty more value than if you were to spend $50 on the 9,200 gem bundle.

-What makes them the most money?
+What makes WotC the most money?
 How do they keep their customers happy while still squeezing them for every last dollar they can?
-Offering bundles that technically give you more than you pay for but only just barely is one way, I guess.
+Offering bundles that give you more than you pay for is a fair one-time strategy.

 The less cynical answer is that these preorder bundles each cater to a different kind of Arena player.
-Which is the angle WotC is probably going for, sure, but they’re maybe getting a little too specific.
+Which is the angle WotC is going for, but there remains the gap of players that play for free, and those that spend money on Arena.

-Can You Buy More Than One Preorder Bundle?
+Can I Buy More Than One Preorder Bundle?

 You can only buy one each of the preorder bundles, but you’re more than welcome to get all of them if they suit your fancy.